mlIpem/mlipem.github.io/07_chapExoskeletons.md

 <p class="caption">(\#fig:chapExoskeletonsTeacherStudent)(a) Teacher with exoskeleton and motion capture suit. (b) Student equipped with exoskeleton seeing a video for play-along</p>
 </div>

-Figure \@ref(fig:chapExoskeletonsTeacherStudent)
+Let us first introduce the exoskeleton shown in figure \@ref(fig:chapExoskeletonsTeacherStudent).
+It depicts a violinist equipped with a robotic arm mounted on the right arm.
+The cap and suit are unrelated to this exoskeleton.
+The white dots are markers of the motion capture system, containing tiny mirrors that reflect the infrared light of surrounding cameras.
+This setup provides kinematic measurements in addition to the force measurements obtained through the exoskeleton.

-shows a setup that is very similar to the setup of chapter \@ref(chapViolinist), in the sense that a student synchronizes the bowing gestures with a teacher.
-However, in this setup, both the teacher and the student are equipped with an exoskeleton, and the teacher is sending haptic information to the student.
-In other words, the student sees and feels the teacher.
-The question is whether the haptic information adds anything to the student.
+In this setup, the violinist imitates the movements of the teacher displayed on the screen.
+The configuration is similar to that discussed in chapter \@ref(chapViolinist), where a student synchronizes bowing gestures with a teacher.
+However, in this setup, both the teacher and the student are equipped with exoskeletons, and the teacher violinist transmits haptic information to the student violinist.
+In other words, the student both sees and feels the teacher's movements.
+The question is whether the haptic information enhances the student's learning experience.
+Campo et al. (submitted) demonstrate that haptic assistance indeed enhances learning outcomes.
-However, how interesting this may be, we skip that analysis, as we move to a next level of genuine bidirectionality.

 ## Bidirectional haptic feedback

-Indeed, it is possible to go one step further and consider what happens when two violinists have a haptic connection via exoskeletons, bi-directional.
+We go one step further and consider what happens when two violinists have a haptic connection via exoskeletons, bi-directional.
 The latter means that both violinists feel and send haptic information to each other.
 The ultimate goal of [CONBOTS](https://www.conbots.eu)^[See the EU-project CONBOTS (CONnected through roBOTS, project nr.
 871803, 2020-2024), https://www.conbots.eu.] was indeed to connect humans through exoskeletons, allowing for mutual haptic information exchange such that a common task can be executed.
 A common task could be: moving a heavy table, or playing a music piece, simple self-augmented interactions.

-The bi-directional connected exoskeletons realize a channel for mutual haptic feedback (= exoskeleton feedback) among violinist, for bowing movements.
+The bi-directional connected exoskeletons realize a channel for mutual haptic feedback (also called: exoskeleton feedback) among violinist, for bowing movements.
 Here, the question is whether exoskeleton feedback, or haptic control, is effective for playing a (polyphonic) music piece with synchronized bowing movements.

 The statistical modelling needed to figure out which modality, or combination of modalities, works best is based on techniques that have been explored throughout several chapters.
 This chapter is much of a rehearsal of the techniques, with some attention to signal conditioning, before statistical modelling is applied.